-Tonight your guide will take you to one of their favorite local ristorante for you to experience yet another side to the food and wine culture of the region.
-Siena has striven with Florence for dominance for hundreds of years, and they have made sure that their cuisine rivals their larger neighbor to the north!
+Tonight we will take you to one of Siena's best restaurant gems, tucked away on a very quiet, very steep side street, to experience yet another side to the food and wine culture of the region.
+Siena has striven with Florence for political and military dominance for hundreds of years, and they have made sure that their cuisine also rivals their larger neighbor to the north!

-The traditional after-dinner passegiatta tonight takes place in one of Italy's most beautiful squares, the Piazza del Campo.
+If time allows we can have a traditional after-dinner passegiatta tonight in one of Italy's most beautiful squares, the Piazza del Campo.
 Strolling along with a gelato in hand under the soft lamplights of Siena is an experience to remember.

 After the visit we'll head back north for a stop at Podere il Casale, an organic agricultural farm.
 Here we'll enjoy a cheese tasting which consists of 8 samples of their own various sheep and goat cheeses made from raw milk.
 During the tasting they will explain the stages of cheese production from hand–milking to the final product.
 Meanwhile you may relax on the terrace with a breathtaking panorama of the Val d’Orcia Valley.
 A glass of wine from their production range , home made bread baked in their own wood-oven and jam and honey to accentuate the cheese will make this an unforgettable journey into beautiful southern Tuscany.